-First, wash your cucumbers and cut off the blossom and stem ends.
+Wash your cucumbers and cut off the blossom and stem ends.
 Then slice each cucumber into smaller pieces and put them in the bowl of a food processor.
 Work in batches and finely chop the cucumbers.
 Don't overprocess, though!

-Sprinkle 1/2 cup of pickling salt and 2 teaspoons of ground turmeric over the chopped cucumbers.
+Sprinkle ½ cup of pickling salt and 2 teaspoons of ground turmeric over the chopped cucumbers.
 Add 4 cups water, cover, and let stand in a cool place for 2 hours.

-In a large stainless steel saucepan, combine drained cucumbers, 2 1/2 cups finely chopped onions, 1/3 cup granulated sugar, 2 tablespoons dill seeds, and 4 cups white wine vinegar.
+In a large stainless steel saucepan, combine drained cucumbers, 2 ½ cups finely chopped onions, ⅓ cup granulated sugar, 2 tablespoons dill seeds, and 4 cups white wine vinegar.
 Bring to a boil over medium-high heat.
 Reduce heat and boil gently stirring occasionally, until slightly thickened, and vegetables are heated through, about 10 minutes.

 When your mixture is ready, lift a jar from the hot water by inserting one side of the tongs into the jar and letting the water drain out.
 Put the wide mouth funnel in the jar and ladle the hot relish into the hot jar.

-It's important to leave at least 1/2 inch of headspace at the top of the jar.
+It's important to leave at least ½ inch of headspace at the top of the jar.
 Remove any air bubbles by inserting a thin spatula into the mixture.
 Wipe the rim with a clean dishcloth, remove a lid from the hot water and center on the jar.
 Screw a band down until resistance is met, and then tighten a little bit more.

 Use a jar lifter to place the jar into the canner.
 The water level will rise as you add each jar, but if the jars are not completely covered with water, ladle hot water from the pot where you sterilized the jars until they are covered by at least an inch of water.
 Bring the water to a boil, place the lid on the canner, and process for 15 minutes.
 Remove the lid, wait 5 minutes, and then remove the jars.
 Place on a thick dishcloth or a rack to cool.